ThunderCatXp/awesome-plasticity/readme.md

 ## Contribute

 Contributions welcome!
-Read the [contribution guidelines](CONTRIBUTING.md) first.
+If you want to contribute to this list, send a pull request, open an issue or contact with me @ThunderCatXp and read the [contribution guidelines](CONTRIBUTING.md) first.